|Support||Help Desk, Chat, Videos & Knowledge Base|

 |Weaknesses||No Phone Support|

-Namecheap is an independent (ie, not owned by a big holding corporation) ICANN-accredited web services company founded in 2000.
-They were founded as a domain registrar, but have expanded to offer a complementary spectrum of hosting services in addition to other services.
+Namecheap is an independent web services company founded in 2000.
+The company was founded as a domain registrar but has long since expanded to offer a full suite of web hosting and other services.

-Namecheap originally started as a domain registrar but quickly expanded into other services.
-They support pretty much every domain name extension available.
-You can not only register domains but also transfer to Namecheap as well.
+Namecheap supports just about every domain name extension available.
+You can register new domains or transfer existing ones to Namecheap as well.

 To protect your WHOIS privacy, Namecheap offers this for free.
-Namecheap is the one I recommend as the best domain registrar.
-While not the cheapest, they overall have the best options in terms of pricing, features, and domain name options.
+While they aren’t the cheapest domain registrar, they’re my top overall pick as they offer the best mix of competitive pricing, features, and domain name options.

 Web Hosting Plans

-Web (i.e., Shared) hosting is the bread and butter of the website hosting world.
-They consist of individual accounts on a Linux server.
-They can run WordPress or any application on a LAMP Stack.
-It’s a cost-effective and reliable way to run most websites.
-Learn more about Shared Hosting in this guide.
+Web hosting, also known as shared hosting, is the bread and butter of the website hosting world.
+With this type of hosting, many individual accounts share a single Linux server.
+You can run WordPress or any application on a LAMP Stack, and it’s a cost-effective and reliable way for web hosting companies like Namecheap to handle large numbers of websites.
+You can find out more about Shared Hosting in this guide.
 Namecheap has three main shared hosting plans – each of which is a great hosting package.

 |Plan||Stellar||Stellar Plus||Stellar Business|